 About two years after Anna Taylor bore her son Irvin, she married Robert Sullivan, who moved in with the extended family of Anna’s aunts and siblings living on North Jonathan Street.
 Robert became a father to Irvin.
 Irvin took Robert’s surname Sullivan, and three more boys were born to the family.

 The whole Sullivan family worked hard.
-By the time he was fourteen, Irvin was employed as a “servant” in a “private family,” according to Census records, and so did his mother at times.
+By the time he was fourteen, Irvin was employed as a “servant” in a “private family,” according to Census records, and so was his mother at times.
 His father Robert Sullivan worked as a day laborer in a coal yard and later as a cart driver.
 The younger sons also drove carts when they became teenagers.

 The Coming of War